prtkgpt/questdb.io/docs/guide/crud.md

 :::note

-The above sql example uses brackets.
+The above SQL example uses brackets.
 This is because our [SQL execution order](concept/sql-execution-order.md) will execute WHERE clauses before LATEST BY.
 By encapsulating the query and applying `where not inactive` to the whole result set, we are able to easily remove the inactive accounts.